 - Indian Society: Institute notes are more than enough.

 Stage-3 An Interview:

 The interview is the last step to crack an IAS exam where your critical and logical thinking is analyzed.
-One simple and important tip is that “Keep calm and be honest” throughout the interview.
+One simple and important tip is “Keep calm and be honest” throughout the interview.

 As there always exists uncertainty in the difficulty level of the IAS exam, but one should be confident and determined in order to crack the paper.